 In this class, we examine the history and theology of Hasidut, in general, beginning with the pietistic movements and mystical traditions that had roots in prior traditions but were re-borne out of crisis during the 18th century, and of specific Hassidic streams.
 We will enter the world of the Ba’al Shem Tov, Maggid of Mezrich, R. Levi Yitzchak of Berditchev, R. Shneur Zalman of Liadi, the Kotzker Rebbe, the Seer of Lublin and others, uncovering the complex values and beliefs of Hasidut when it comes to prayer, contemplation, the role of the Tzaddik, dveykut, asceticism, joy and God, as they are conveyed in tales and Hasidic scholasticism.
 We will also examine the impact of the Holocaust on Hassidut and look at a permutation of Hasidut in modern day America.

-R. Soloveitchik’s “Halachic Man” describes halacha as the lens through which the Jew ideally views everything in life.
-In this class, we will look at the particulars of living a halachic life as a woman, examining the halachic dimensions of mitzvot aseh shehazman grama, Talmud Torah, dress, Kol Isha, Yichud, partnership and women’s minyanim and more.
+R. Soloveitchik’s “Halakhic Man” describes halacha as the lens through which the Jew ideally views everything in life.
+In this class, we will look at the particulars of living a halakhic life as a woman, examining the halakhic dimensions of mitzvot aseh shehazman grama, Talmud Torah, dress, Kol Isha, Yichud, partnership and women’s minyanim and more.

 The [Not Always] Secret Lives of Jewish Women